Before you move in, make sure your deposit is in safe hands.

 Even while the dispute process is ongoing, your deposit is still protected.

 Your deposit protection scheme should have a dispute service that you can use.
-Check their website for more details.
+Check their websites for more details.

-There may be a time limit on when you can dispute, so it’s worth getting in touch with them as soon as you can.
+There may be a time limit on when you can raise a dispute, so it’s worth getting in touch with them as soon as you can.

 What can my landlord deduct from my deposit?